Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicocloud/using-alerts.md

 1. Review alerts manifests.

     Navigate to `demo/50-alerts` and review YAML manifests that represent alerts definitions.
-Each file containes an alert template and alert definition.
+Each file contains an alert template and alert definition.
 Alerts templates can be used to quickly create an alert definition in the UI.

 2. View triggered alerts.